open-policy-agent/gatekeeper/website/docs/pubsub.md

     helm upgrade --install dapr dapr/dapr --version=1.10 --namespace dapr-system --create-namespace --wait --debug
     ```

-    To install dapr with specific requirements and configuration, please refer to [dapr docs](https://docs.dapr.io/getting-started/)
+    To install dapr with specific requirements and configuration, please refer to [dapr docs](https://docs.dapr.io/getting-started/).

+    > Dapr is installed with mtls enabled by default, for more details on the same plaase refer to [dapr security](https://docs.dapr.io/operations/security/mtls/#setting-up-mtls-with-the-configuration-resource).

 2. Install Redis